Get E-Book

 Writing Entire Files with writeFile

-fs.writeFile() is the write-side counterpart to readFile.
-You pass a path and some data:
+fs.writeFile() is the write-side partner to readFile().
+You give Node a path and some data -

 The data can be a string, a Buffer, a TypedArray, a DataView, an Iterable, an AsyncIterable, or a Stream.
-Strings are encoded as 'utf8' by default, though you can choose a different encoding when needed:
+Strings use 'utf8' by default.
+If you need a different encoding, pass it explicitly -

 await fs.promises.writeFile('./lock.pid', process.pid.toString(), {